About the Journal

 Advisory Editor’s task 2: Recommendation to the Editor

-On the basis of the final review reports, the Advisory Editor communicates to the Editor, in writing and preferably through the Journal OJS platform, one of the following recommendations:
+On the basis of the final review reports, the Advisory Editor communicates to the Editor, in writing and preferably through the Journal online system, one of the following recommendations:

 I) “Accept Submission”